hulu/vfl2objc/README.md

     */
     // VFL ---

-(Note: the first line and the last line are important.)
+Note: the first line and the last line are important.
+The final "VFL ---" must be followed by a line break(\n).

-And then click vfl-file from the service menu.
+And then save the file (cmd+s), click vfl-file from the service menu.
 And the VFL block you entered will expand to a full code block.

-Each time after editing something in the VFL section, also run the vfl-file service, so the code will get updated.
+Each time after editing something in the VFL section, also hit cmd+s and run the vfl-file service, so the code will get updated.

+Hint: you can add a keyboard shortcut to the vfl-file menu in System Preference -> Keyboard -> Keyboard Shortcuts

 Rules
 =====